The McLaughlin Group: Syndication

 The original incarnation aired on PBS member TV stations and the PBS digital subchannel World as well as on some local commercial TV stations, including WCBS-TV in New York City.
-During its run, underwriters included Pfizer, the New York Stock Exchange, and GE (the longest-serving).
+During its run, underwriters included Pfizer, the New York Stock Exchange, and GE (the longest-serving, which spent 16 years).

 The show was distributed by Chicago-based PBS member station WTTW.
 In the United States, it was carried on numerous public broadcasting stations and, from May 2007 to August 2016, a small number of CBS-affiliated stations.